choderalab/TargetExplorer/README.md

 Overview
 --------

-_Note:_ The code is in the process of being migrated from an XML-based database to an SQLite implementation.
-The old, stable XML-based code can be found in the _XML_ branch.
+Database framework for storing genomic, structural and functional data for a given protein family, with RESTful API.

+The code is built on Flask (a Python web framework) and SQLAlchemy (an object-relational mapper which maps between SQL databases and Python objects).

 The database is generated using a series of scripts which gather in data from various public web resources.
 The first script to run is DoraCommit.py, which initializes the necessary files and directory structure for a new database.
 This should be followed by DoraGatherUniProt.py, which retrieves a set of UniProt entries defined by a given search term.
-Subsequent scripts (once they have been migrated over from the XML branch) add in data from various other databases such as the PDB, NCBI Gene, cBioPortal, and BindingDB.
+Subsequent scripts (once they have been migrated over from the old _XML_ branch) add in data from various other databases such as the PDB, NCBI Gene, cBioPortal, and BindingDB.
+Finally, DoraCommit.py is used to carry out a sanity check on the new data; if this passes, the new data will be exposed through the API.

-The above-mentioned scripts add data to the staging database.
-To commit this to the public-facing, master database, run DoraCommit.py.
-A Flask HTTP server is provided for the master database.
-It serves requests in JSON format.

 A [frontend web client](https://github.com/choderalab/kinomeDB-webclient) is currently in development, and an early working version can be seen here: